roh6608/IGC-Analysis-Tools/README.md

 IGCparser
 ===================

 Provides functions that enable an IGC file to be parsed, creating a data.frame containing time (s), pressure and GNSS altitude (m), latitude and longitude (DDD.DDDDD°) and climb rate (m/s).
+Also provides functions for the analysis of the flight recorded within the IGC file.

 Getting started
 ------------------